ver007/py-kodi-remote-controller/README.md

 This will be developed in a next version.
 Just delete the pickle files and start again the program.

+Since the version 0.2, the songs audio library is also stored locally.
+The playcount and rating of each songs can be sync with ``songs_sync``.

 ## Contributions

 Contributions are welcome and easy.